adlnlp/Midas/README.md

 ## 1. Overview
-Although Large Language Models(LLMs) can generate coherent and contextually relevant text, they often struggle to recognise the intent behind the human user's query.
-Natural Language Understanding (NLU) models, however, interpret the purpose and key information of user's input to enable responsive interactions.
-Existing NLU models generally map individual utterances to a dual-level semantic frame, involving sentence-level intent and word-level slot labels.
-However, real-life conversations primarily consist of multi-turn conversations, involving the interpretation of complex and extended dialogues.
-Researchers encounter challenges addressing all facets of multi-turn dialogue conversations using a unified single NLU model.
 This paper introduces a novel approach, MIDAS, leveraging a multi-level intent, domain, and slot knowledge distillation for multi-turn NLU.
 To achieve this, we construct distinct teachers for varying levels of conversation knowledge, namely, sentence-level intent detection, word-level slot filling, and conversation-level domain classification.
 These teachers are then fine-tuned to acquire specific knowledge of their designated levels.
 A multi-teacher loss is proposed to facilitate the combination of these multi-level teachers, guiding a student model in multi-turn dialogue tasks.
 The experimental results demonstrate the efficacy of our model in improving the overall multi-turn conversation understanding, showcasing the potential for advancements in NLU models through the incorporation of multi-level dialogue knowledge distillation techniques.

 <p align="center">
 <img width="600" src="./figures/overall.jpg">